frePPLe/frepple/doc/model-reference/parameters.rst

                                date for each iteration is advancing only in tiny increments. plan.planSafetyStockFirst    | Controls whether safety stock is planned before or after the demand.
                              | Accepted values are false (default) and true.
-plan.rotateResources         | When set to true, the algorithm will better distribute
+plan.fixBrokenSupplyPath     | When set to true (which is the default), frepple will scan for
+                               items that can't be replenished any longer with purchase orders, distribution orders or manufacturing orders.

+                             | FrePPLe automatically creates a dummy/fake supplier for such items.
+                               In this way broken supply paths are automatically fixed.
+Planners will need to review such dummy purchase orders and update the master data to replace them with the correct replenishment method.

+                             | When this parameter is set to false, broken supply paths will result
-                               the demand across alternate suboperations instead of using the preferred operation.
+                               in unplanned demand.
+Analysing the unplanned demand is in most cases more complex than reviewing the dummy purchase orders. plan.rotateResources         | When set to true, the algorithm will better distribute the demand across alternate suboperations instead of using the preferred operation.